arcus/education_modules/_module_templates/macros_bash.md

 You will get the most out of this lesson if you follow along with the examples and try out the commands.
 In order to do that you need to have a bash shell open on your computer.
 Please follow the instructions appropriate for the computer you are using.

 **Open a bash shell.**
-If you are using a computer with running iOS (i.e. a Mac) you can use the **Terminal** program.
+If you are using a computer with running a Unix operating system (i.e. a Mac or Linux computer) you can use the **Terminal** program.
 If you are on a computer using Windows, open either **WLS** (Windows Linux Subsytem) or **Git Bash**.
 If you don't have these programs there are instructions for how to download and set them up in the [Bash / Command Line 101](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/bash_command_line_101/bash_command_line_101.md) module.

 <div class = "care">
 <b style="color: rgb(var(--color-highlight));">A little encouragement...</b><br>